Part I – Smart Investment Strategy: Start Lean, Test, Tweak, Grow

 The Benefits of Lean Investing

-• Real-time learning: Early feedback helps adjust layout and equipment before larger purchases.
+- Real-time learning: Early feedback helps adjust layout and equipment before larger further purchases.

-• Competitive agility: Pivot quickly and adopt emerging trends without expensive unused kit.
+- Competitive agility: Pivot quickly and adopt emerging trends if they make sense to who you are as a brand and to your members, without expensive unused kit.

 Part II – Mastering Space, Flow and "Feel"